 The school governors are responsible for the progress and attainment of all the children although they delegate this responsibility to the head teacher.
-They receive collated and anonymised data about the progress of groups of children and hold the Head of School / Executive Head teacher to account for how good this is, in comparison to nationally similar groups of children.
+They receive collated and anonymised data about the progress of groups of children and hold the Head teacher to account for how good this is, in comparison to nationally similar groups of children.